John Wick: Films

-Released

 John Wick (2014)

-The first film in the series focuses on Wick's search for the men who broke into his home, stole his beloved vintage car, and killed his puppy, Daisy.
-She was the final gift from his recently deceased wife, Helen (Bridget Moynahan).
+John Wick is a retired assassin who returns to his old ways after a group of Russian gangsters steal his car and kill his puppy which was given to him by his late wife Helen.

-The films began development in 2012.
+The film was developed in 2012.
 Principal photography began September 25, 2013, and wrapped on December 20, 2013.

 John Wick: Chapter 2 (2017)

-Forced to honor a debt from his past life, Wick is sent to assassinate a target he has no wish to kill, then faces betrayal at the hands of his sponsor.
+Forced to honor a debt from his past life, John Wick is sent to assassinate a target he has no wish to kill, where he faces betrayal at the hands of his sponsor.

 Principal photography began on October 26, 2015.
-The film premiered in February 2017.
+The film was premiered in February 2017.

 John Wick: Chapter 3 – Parabellum (2019)

-John Wick is on the run, being hunted with a $14 million 'open' contract on his life for breaking a foundational rule: taking a life on Continental Hotel grounds.
-The victim, Santino D'Antonio (Riccardo Scamarcio) was a member of the High Table, the organization that ordered the open contract.
-John should have already been executed, but the Continental's manager, Winston Scott (Ian McShane), has given him a one-hour grace period before he is excommunicado—his membership will be revoked and he will be banned from all services and cut off from other members.
-John uses favors and contacts accrued in his former life to stay alive as he fights his way out of New York City.
+John Wick is declared excommunicado after killing an international crime lord on Continental grounds, where he sets out to save himself from bounty hunters and assassins.

 The third film was announced in October 2016, production began in early 2018 and was released in May 2019.

-Future films

 John Wick: Chapter 4 (2023)

+John Wick takes his fight against the High Table global as he seeks out more powerful players in the underworld from different countries.